bugsense/docs/xamarinios.md

 Now you can ship your application and stay cool.
 We will make sure you won't miss a bug.

+If you crash the app while debugging, the crash will not be reported.
+You have to deploy the app to your device and then start it outside the debugging environment, as the end-user would.

 ### End user communication

 To send custom UI messages to the user there is more than one method.